ogmarveler/NetSCAD/README.md

 ```

 ## Parameters
 The main two functions used are a ``new AxisSettings()`` class that holds all the configurations details set by the user.
 The other is the create axis function, ``GUI.SetAxis``.
 The ``AxisSettings()`` function can be called with the following parameters below, or it can be called without any.
-If being called without any parameters, the default grid will output, based on whether imperial or metric meaasure type is selected.
+If being called without any parameters, the default grid will output, based on whether imperial or metric measure type is selected.

 Default grid (no parameters supplied): 300x300x300mm, Metric, Light Background (OpenSCAD)